exercism/java/go/gross-store/README.md

 // Output: true (since dozen is a valid unit)
 ```

-> Note that the returned value is type of `bool`
+> Note that the returned value is type `bool`.

-## 4. Remove item from the customer bill
+## 4. Remove an item from the customer bill

 To implement this, you'll need to: